The Endorsement Of Scholars

 - Frank G. G. Carr, director of Britain’s National Maritime Museum

-I arrived at the firm conclusion, beyond all possibility of doubt in my mind that the Point Reyes/Drake’s Ester site can be positively identified as the Portus Nova Albionis in which Drake refitted his ship.
+I arrived at the firm conclusion, beyond all possibility of doubt in my mind that the Point Reyes/Drake’s Estero site can be positively identified as the Portus Nova Albionis in which Drake refitted his ship.
 I am convinced that this can now be accepted as a proven fact.

 - Rear Admiral Samuel Morison, USNR and Pulitzer Prize winning historian